What's In My Camera Bag... December 2025 Edition

 Over the past few years, I have owned and used almost all of the high-end mirrorless cameras from all the major brands, including Canon, Fujifilm, Nikon, Olympus, Panasonic, and Sony.
 Each of them comes with a mix of compelling features as well as some irritating compromises, and none of them is perfect for all situations.
 All of these cameras are capable of producing excellent results, so the question of which is the "right" camera system mostly comes down to personal preferences.

-As of August 2025, my current camera kit for wildlife, nature, travel, and landscape photography is based on the Nikon Z mirrorless system:
+Up until October 2025, my camera kit for wildlife, nature, travel, and landscape photography was based on the Nikon Z mirrorless system:

 Nikon Z9 45-megapixel mirrorless camera